lukecarr/tiny-todo/README.md

 This starts the tiny-todo server.

-By default, the server will listen on `:3000`; this can be changed by setting the `ADDR` environment variable.

 > You might see a warning about "Launching in in-memory mode" when running this command.
 Please read [Data persistence](#data-persistence) for more information.

 ### `migrate`

 This performs the necessary SQLite migrations.

-When running this command, you must set the `SQLITE_DB` environment variable to the path of an SQLite `.db` file (it will be created if missing).

 ## Data persistence